lexaoleksenko/FinalProject/README.md

 2. We create two terminals: First: For the root folder.
    Second: For client folder.
 3. Run the command `npm install` in each terminal.
-4. Checking the functionality of all installations (Warning!!!
-Possible problems with the Husky!!!).
+4. Use the command in the main directory terminal `npx husky install` (Warning!!!
+Possible problems with the Husky!!!)
+5. Checking the functionality of all installations.
-5. Let's get to work, or solve the problem! `=)`.
+6. Let's get to work, or solve the problem! `=)`.

 # Usage